OpenStackOnRaPi/ostackinstall/README.md

 > [!NOTE]
 > * there are various types of PoE HAT for Raspberry Pi 4/5 and various PoE switches available on the market that also will work for you; one should only take care of the required power budget of the switch (please note that the required power budget will be different for the Raspberry Pi 4 and 5 platforms).
 >
-> * for education purposes, we use setups with at least 3 RPis and a managed switch (802.1Q) in the cluster to demonstrate how VLAN-based provider networks can be used in OpenStack; this is impossible to show using AIO (all-in-one) OpenStack setups (and may be very tricky when using virtual machines as OpenStack hosts).
+> * for education purposes, we use configurations with at least 3 RPis and a managed switch (802.1Q) in the cluster to demonstrate how VLAN-based provider networks can be used in OpenStack; this is impossible to show using AIO (all-in-one) OpenStack setups (and may be very tricky when using virtual machines as OpenStack hosts).
 But if one does not plan to deploy VLAN provider networks, unmanaged switch can be used as well.
 >
-> * in this guide, we will assume a cluster consisting of a TP-Link switch and a Linksys router, and we will use these names in the text; map these names to your configuration if you are using different hardware
+> * in this guide, we will assume the cluster contains a TP-Link switch and a Linksys router, and we will use these names in the text; map these names to your configuration if you are using different hardware in your OpenStack data center and your local network, respectively
 >
 > * other details that may be relevant are explained in the description that follows